 - Whether you’re expected to fully recover

-- How much your qualify of life is affected
+- How much your quality of life is affected

 - The amount of available insurance coverage